What is a business introductory email?

 Subject: Your new account manager

-My name is Bethany Beauchamp, and I have recently been appointed as your new account manager at Champion Solutions.
+My name is Richard Smith and I have recently joined Wavewords as your new account manager.
 I am excited to work with you and your company to make your brand more visible and profitable.
+I am committed to contributing to the team’s success and supporting your goals.

 Best regards,